ePages-de/epages-docs/pages/themes/basics/create-a-theme.md

             * `src`: Image of the product
             * `alt`: Alternative text
     * `subCategories`: Sub categories belonging to this category
-        * `name`: Name of the sub category
+        * `name`: Name of the subcategory
-        * `href`: Link to the sub categories page
+        * `href`: Link to the subcategory page

-## exclusively in `product.dust`
+## Exclusively in `product.dust`

 * `product`
     * `name`: Name of the product
     * `image`
         * `src`: Image of the product
         * `alt`: Alternative text
     * `price`: Formatted product price
     * `shortDescription`: The product's short description

 # 4. Define regions to be editable by the merchant (optional)

-If you'd like to reserve space the merchant can use to add custom page elements you can define it like the following
+If you'd like to provide extra space, the merchant can use to add custom page element, proceed as follows:

 {% highlight text %}
 {@region name="upper-startpage-region"/}
 {% endhighlight %}

 This helper may be embedded in any html element that can host content.
-You can skip this if want your theme to exactly look like you intended it to be.
+You can skip this step, if you want your theme to be changed.

 # 5. Set shop to use your new theme: